Board of directors

 Maxime Lombardini is Chief Executive Officer and Member of the board of Iliad since 2007.
 Before joining Iliad, Maxime Lombardini use to work for the Bouygues Group.
 From 1989, he had been General Secretary of TPS (satellite TV), Head of business development for TF1 and Chief Executive Officer of TF1 Production.
 Maxime Lombardini is graduated from Sciences Po Paris and holds a Master's degree in business and tax law from Paris II University.

 Prior to joining Iliad, Thomas Reynaud was a Managing Director in Equity Capital Markets at Société Générale, responsible for the Telecoms, Media and Technology sector.
 He started his career at Société Générale, worked in both the Paris and New York offices, leading numerous transactions in connection with IPOs, privatisations and equity and debt offerings.
 In the last five years, Thomas Reynaud had worked closely with Iliad as an advisor, notably managing the Group’s IPO in 2004 and convertible bond issue in 2006.
-He joined the Group during the summer of 2007 as head of business development and member of the management committee before becoming chief financial officer of Iliad in January 2008.
+He joined the Group during the summer of 2007.
 Thomas Reynaud is a graduate of HEC and New York University.